hewillk/aligner/README.md

 ## Important
 This aligner is highly optimized on the following sequencing characteristic (other datasets are not recommended):
 - read length: **148~150bp**

+Suitable model: Illumina HiSeq 2500, NextSeq 550, and other sequencing machines with ~150 bp read length.

+If you know the mean and variance of the insert size of the sequencing data, we highly recommend you pass it into the aligner.

 [bwa-mem2]: https://github.com/bwa-mem2/bwa-mem2
 [Truth Challenge]: https://precision.fda.gov/challenges/truth